francescolaffi/BP-Moderation/readme.txt

 = Where do flags show up? =

-Flags show up in "Tools > Moderation" from the Wordpress admin menu.
+Flags show up in "BP Moderation" from the Wordpress admin menu.
 Read the "Moderator panel" section of this guide for more information.

 = How can I use keyboard shortcuts? =